chad-g-adams/chad-g-adams-hugo/content/post/code/architectus-oryzus.md

 title = "Architectus Oryzus"

 +++
 Martin Fowler wrote [an article](http://www.in-gmbh.eu/uploads/media/whoNeedsArchitect.pdf) on software architecture almost 15 years ago.
-I just discovered it now while in the midst of changing jobs, and I found this part where he contrasts architect styles very relevant for me in this moment:
+I just discovered it now while in the midst of changing jobs, and I found this part where he contrasts architect styles to be very relevant for me in this moment:

 >*Architectus Reloadus* is the person who makes all the important decisions.
 The architect does this because a single mind is needed to ensure a system’s conceptual integrity,  and perhaps because the architect doesn’t think that the team members are sufficiently skilled to make those decisions.
 Often, such decisions must be made early on so that everyone else has a plan to follow.
 >